steffenricklin/cgcv-lab-assignments/lab3/README.md

 Since the game's version that was uploading via GitHub pages did not finish loading, we uploaded the game to play.unity.com, click below link to get to the game:

-<a href="https://steffenricklin.github.io/cgcv-lab-assignments/lab3/game" target="_blank">Click here for the game.
-Have fun.</a>

-<a href="https://steffenricklin.github.io/cgcv-lab-assignments/lab3/Breakout_WebGL" target="_blank">Click here for the development build game.
+<a href="https://steffenricklin.github.io/cgcv-lab-assignments/lab3/Game" target="_blank">Click here for the game.
 Have fun.</a>